LedgerHQ/ledger-live/docs/apps.md

-# `Apps store logic`: manage your ledger device apps
+# Apps store logic: manage your ledger device apps

 > Don't know what is an App?
 >